Education and Social Work Menu

 She decided on TRU because of the feeling of support and the sense of an Aboriginal community at the school.
 Trisha also liked how Kamloops has a big population, but not too big.

 “I met a great amount of people and support here.
-I've gained a sense of family at the school's Aboriginal support building, and I have gained lots experience and built networks with possible future employers.”
+I've gained a sense of family at the school's Aboriginal support building, and I have gained lots of experience and built networks with possible future employers.”

 I am now just wanting to give back, and I feel that I have a great amount of experience that can relate to future clients.
-Trisha Shorson

-Education passion turns to pursuit of leadership role
+Passion for education turns to pursuit of leadership role

 Leena Yahia’s interests in equity and social justice education, higher education leadership, and organizational justice have led her to the Master of Education program at TRU.

 She has a degree in English language and literature and a degree in pharmacy.
 After receiving a diploma in teaching English as a second language, her passion for education grew as she taught ESL in Vancouver and internationally.
-As well, Leena taught at the at the elementary, secondary and university levels for 12 years.
+As well, Leena taught at the elementary, secondary and university levels for 12 years.

 Quoting Justice Murray Sinclair, she believes that through education, “we can change the way we talk to and about each other.”